tinygrad/tinygrad/README.md

 ### ANE Support?!?!

 If all you want to do is ReLU, you are in luck!
-You can do very fast ReLU (fastness not confirmed)
+You can do very fast ReLU (at least 30 MEGAReLUs/sec confirmed)

 Requires your Python to be signed with `ane/lib/sign_python.sh` to add the `com.apple.ane.iokit-user-access` entitlement.